Your Responsibilities when using Federalist

 You must use a GitHub account to log onto Federalist.

 Federalist is a service that leverages GitHub repositories for publishing.
 Federalist eliminates redundancy by allowing GitHub users with editing access to a repository to configure the site on Federalist.
 This requires Federalist users to authorize the Federalist application on their GitHub account and for Federalist to be approved by the parent organizations of repos that are hosted with Federalist.
 Federalist users must also have two factor authentication enabled for their GitHub accounts in order to be given access.

 GitHub is used across the government (see this dashboard from our partners in GSA’s Office of Government-wide Policy), and a majority of cabinet agencies have a GitHub presence.
 However, GSA does not endorse Github and there are other ways to launch static sites if your agency is not prepared to use GitHub.
 At this time, no prospective Federalist customer has been deterred by integration with GitHub.

 You own your content

 Federalist provides templates for you to start with in configuring your sites, but is not responsible for editing or updating the content or local configuration of your site.
-The Federalist team ensures that the publishing mechanism remain available to you so that your content edits can be published immediately.
-Your content must be low impact according to FIPS 199.
+The Federalist team ensures that the publishing mechanism remains available to you so that your content edits can be published nearly immediately.
+Your content must be low impact according to FIPS 199 and each branch on GitHub is published publicly by Federalist.
+Federalist is not for content that requires authorization to view.

 Federalist suggests that you add your 18F point of contact to your repo with editing rights for troubleshooting purposes, but this is not required.